automl/DeepCAVE/docs/plugins/configurations.rst

 Configurations
 ==============

-This plugin let's you analyze single configurations.
-After you select a run and a configuration id you see the information listed in four parts:
+This plugin enables in-depth analysis of individual configurations.
+After selecting a run and configuration ID, the information is presented in four sections:

 * Overview
 * Objectives
 * Configuration
 * Code

-Since configurations are used throughout the application, you might find links associated to this plugin.
+Since configurations are used throughout the application, you might find links that direct you to the Configurations plugin in other plugins.

 This plugin is capable of answering following questions:

 * Where is the configuration coming from?
-* How are the objective values with respect to the budgets?
+* How do the objective values vary with different budgets?
-* How is the status of a trial associated with the selected configuration?
+* What is the status of trials associated with the selected configuration?
 * Which values have been used for a certain configuration?
-* How can I access the configuration in python?
+* How can I access the configuration in Python?

 Overview
 --------
 The overview tells you more about the origin of the configuration.
-Especially, if you are viewing a group, it is important to know from which run and from which configuration id the selected configuration is coming from.
+Especially if you are viewing a group, it is important to know from which run and from which configuration ID the selected configuration is coming from.

 Objectives
 ----------
-The objective section, on the other hand, visualizes the objective values over the budgets.
-In here, you can determine how your metrics change with increasing budget.
-Using the table view, not only the objective values are listed but also why a specific combination of budget and objective might not be available (e.g., because it crashed or it simply was not evaluated).
+The objectives section visualizes how objective values vary across different budgets, allowing you to assess how your metrics change as the budget increases.
+The table view provides a detailed listing of objective values, along with explanations for why certain budget and objective combinations might be missing (e.g., due to a crash or because they were not evaluated).

 Configuration
 -------------
-In the configuration section, you see how the hyperparameters were selected in the end.
-While the graph view gives you a nice overview, the table displays the concrete values.
+In the configuration section, you can view the final selected hyperparameters.
+The graph view offers a visual summary, while the table provides detailed information on the specific values chosen.

 Code
 ----
-Often a configuration is selected for deployment, which makes it crucial to access it somehow.
+When a configuration is selected for deployment, it is essential to access it programmatically.
-The code block provides you the code to access the configuration code-wise.
+The code section provides you with the code necessary to retrieve the configuration, facilitating its integration and use in your applications.

 .. image:: ../images/plugins/configurations.png